kdacanay/Word-Guess-Game/README.md

 * Don't forget to place your global variables and functions above your object.
 * Remember: global variables, then objects, then calls.

+As with all projects, I began by pseudocoding a possible solution.
+I starte with an array of mystery words, each mystery word is an object with a matching image.
+Then I made several variables to be used throughout the game.
+I used JQeury selectors to detect the user selections.
+A random number is picked to decide which word is used first using Math.random method.
+Ater each word is picked, the word's letters is split (using .split("")), and then those letters become blanks.
+When a letter is selected, a for loop is ran to check if a blank letter is solved or not, if solved a blank reveals to be a letter or the letter is pushed to the wrongGuesses array, which is also displayed.
+User has 10 chances to guess the word.
+If guessed within the 10 chances, an image of the band or one related to the answer ,is displayed along with a grunge audio file is played (obviously, i had problems with copyrights to use the bands actual song).
+An additional audio file is played if user: runs out of chances, or answers 10 words correctly.